irishexperience/mylib/README.md

 # mylib

-Experiments with AWS platform and private NPM repo.
+Experiments with AWS platform and private NPM repo!